lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “The vast majority of those digitized books-around 95 percent, as of mid-2017- had originally been scanned as part of the Google Books project; the agreements that Google Books entered into with the libraries typically stipulated that Google had to provide the library with a digital copy of each book scanned from that library.”
 (Bauder)

+“When Google partnered with university libraries to scan their collections, it had agreed to give them each a copy of the scanning data, and in 2008 the HathiTrust began organizing and sharing those files.
+(It had to fend off the Authors Guild in court, too.)
+HathiTrust has 125 member organizations and institutions who “believe that we can better stewardresearch and cultural heritage by working together than alone or by leaving it to an organization like Google,” says Mike Furlough, the trust’s director.”
+(Van Helden)

 ”HathiTrust was launched in 2008 by the 11 University of California libraries and the 12-university consortium known as the Committee on Institutional Cooperation (CIC), with key support provided by the University of Michigan and Indiana University.”
 (Karels) “As of today \[October 13, 2008\], HathiTrust contains more than 2 million volumes and approximately ¾ of a billion pages, about 16 percent of which are in the public domain.
 Public domain materials will be available for reading online.
 Materials protected by copyright, although not available for reading online, are given the full range of digital archiving services, thereby offering member libraries a reliable means to preserve their collections.”
 (HathiTrust, “Major Library Partners Launch HathiTrust Shared Digital Repository”)